-This type of hair loss is temporary + treatable.
+This type of hair loss is temporary and treatable.

 Scalp psoriasis—a type of psoriasis that causes thick, scaly plaques on the scalp, hairline, or neck—can certainly take a toll on self-esteem.
 One 2017 study found that people with psoriasis tend to have lower self-esteem, quality of life, and body image than the general population, especially if they have moderate or severe symptoms.